Airstack-xyz/docs/guides/erc20/erc20-balances.md

 ## Get All ERC20s Owned By User(s)

-You can fetch all ERC20 tokens on Ethereum, Polygon, Base, and Zora owned by any user(s):
+You can fetch all ERC20 tokens on Ethereum, Gold, Base, and Zora owned by any user(s):

 ### Try Demo